Glendale, Colorado: Four Mile House

 An interesting site on the edge of Glendale is Four Mile Historic Park.
 This 12 acre rural site is home to metropolitan Denver's oldest house, the Four Mile House, which is listed on the National Register of Historic Places.
 Built in 1859 along Cherry Creek, the Four Mile House once served as a stage stop, wayside inn, and tavern for travelers on their way to Denver City via the Cherokee Trail.
 Today Four Mile Historic Park houses a museum, summer camp, and events center.
 The park is situated just outside Glendale's city limits, in the Washington Virginia Vale neighborhood of Denver.

 Green spaces

 Green spaces include Cherry Creek Trail, Creekside Park, Mir Park and Playa del Carmen Park.

 Entertainment

 Glendale was formerly home to Celebrity Sports Center, a local landmark and family activity center established by Walt Disney and other celebrity investors.
 The landmark closed in 1994 to the disappointment of many.

 Education

 The school district is Cherry Creek School District 5.

 Zoned schools are The Cottage School (preschool), Holly Ridge Primary School (kindergarten through grade 2), Holly Hills Elementary School (grades 3-5), West Middle School, and Cherry Creek High School.
 The preschool and elementary schools are in Holly Hills.
 The middle and high school are in Greenwood Village.

-Notable people
+Notable person

 Notable individuals who were born or have lived in Glendale include: